USEPA/WNTR/documentation/model_io.rst

 * valves

 Note that patterns, curves, sources, controls, and options are not stored in the GeoDataFrame representation.
-See :ref:`geospatial` for more information on the the WaterNetworkGIS object and the use of GeoDataFrames in WNTR.
+See :ref:`geospatial` for more information on the the :class:`~wntr.gis.network.WaterNetworkGIS` object and the use of GeoDataFrames in WNTR.

 .. doctest::
     :skipif: gpd is None

     >>> wn_gis = wntr.network.to_gis(wn)

-Individual GeoDataFrames are obtained as follows (Note that Net3 has no valves and the GeoDataFrame for valves is empty).
+Individual GeoDataFrames are obtained as follows (Note that the example network, Net3, has no valves and thus the GeoDataFrame for valves is empty).

 .. doctest::
     :skipif: gpd is None